 If you prefer red wines that get better with age, like a Nebbiolo or a Cabernet Sauvignon, it is important to find the ideal wine storage conditions, according to your space and budget.
 Let’s take a look at some of the best and worst places to keep your wine bottles if you’re storing wines at room temperature.

 It is recommended that you properly store wine in a cool, dark place.
-Finding the correct white wine storage temperature will allow for the best-tasting experience whenever you decide to indulge!
+Finding the correct wine storage temperature will allow for the best-tasting experience whenever you decide to indulge!

 Best places to store wine at room temperature